-

 If the client is still fulfilling a role within the ADF, the following issues must also be addressed when considering if the item requested is reasonably required:

-Further information about providing alterations, modifications, aids and/or appliances to serving members can be found in section 10.8 of this chapter.
+Further information about providing alterations, modifications, aids and/or appliances to serving members can be found in section 10.8 in this library.

 Workplace aids and appliances